sunikkim/picture-to-poetry-converter/README.md

 You will then need to add the filepath to that JSON file in an .env file.
 There is a .sample.env file with all required variables for guidance.

+Finally, you'll need to create a 'photos' folder under public (it is already .gitignored) where uploaded photos will be temporarily stored.

 Once set up, the app is as simple as can be: just upload an image and the rest is on us.

 This is a free and open source project.
 Feel free to take the ideas applied here and run with them — maybe even in a more useful and practical direction!